Aspinwall delays unveiling of Riverfront 47 access road survey

 “During our times of service, we recognized that this honor was grounded in one fundamental responsibility: to represent the critical interests of Aspinwall residents and to be their voice and their vote,” former Councilman Ted Sheerer said.

-Jan Beumer, a member of the Priority Aspinwall, which is also against making Eastern Avenue and access road, said the promise for R47 to become a transformative, sustainable development will be lost if it comes at the detriment of the community.
+Jan Beumer, a member of the Priority Aspinwall, which is also against making Eastern Avenue an access road, said the promise for R47 to become a transformative, sustainable development will be lost if it comes at the detriment of the community.

 “Our hope is that the ... the Mosites Company will abandon their misguided plans for an Aspinwall entrance, which have sparked the ire of community residents, failed to earn the full support of the current borough council and prompted a coalition of former elected officials to publicly oppose their proposal,” he said.